-Where do I get applications for abatement?
+Where do I find applications for an abatement?

 When do I file for an abatement for overvaluation?
 Is there a fee?

-You must file after the actual tax bill been mailed and by its due date.
+You must file after the actual tax bill has been mailed and by its due date.
 This is usually Jan .1 – February 1 of each year.
 By law, the assessors cannot accept applications for abatement at any other time or a late filing.
 There is no fee at the town level for filing for abatement, only if the matter is carried on to the state Appellate Tax Board (see below).
 BE sure to pay the bill on time and in full as billed – the abatement process takes at least several weeks and your bill will accrue fees and interest if you are late in paying it.

-Where do I file an application for abatement?
+Where do I apply for an abatement?

-You can (1) mail in an application (USPS postmark on or before the final filing date), (2) bring to the Assessors’ Office, (3) leave it in the Assessors’ mailslot at the Town Offices or (4) submit it by email.
+You can (1) mail in an application (USPS postmark on or before the final filing date), (2) bring it to the Assessors’ Office, (3) leave it in the Assessors’ mailslot at the Town Offices, or (4) submit it by email.
 It must be filed on time – the Assessors cannot accept late filings.

 The Assessors will review your application at a regular meeting and will set up an appointment for inspection.
 A site visit usually takes about 30 minutes.
 The Assessors will then reconsider your application at their next meeting, which you are also welcome to attend if you wish, and, if appropriate, will recalculate the taxable value of your property.
 They then vote on whether to grant abatement and the amount to be given and complete paperwork to officially notify the Tax Collector of the change.
 Your taxable value for the following year will start at the abated value.

 Abatement amounts and application summary reports are public records.
 However, individual abatement applications are not available to the public for inspection under the public records law.